PHS LogoMain Banner

 A) Simply connect the signal to be analyzed to the input connector of the sound card.
 Most cards feature a 1/8" stereo phone jack (tip/ring/sleeve).
 Professional grade sound cards offer XLR and 1/4" inputs

-Q) What input signal levels can the card accept?
+Q) What input signal levels can the analyzer accept?

 A) Sound cards are equipped with line level inputs which present a high impedance (>10K Ohms) load.
-The nominal voltage level expected is 1 Vp-p however, software gain control allows you to work with a wide range of signal levels.
+The nominal voltage level expected is 1 Vp-p however, gain control (hardware or software) allows you to work with a wide range of signal levels.

-A) No, sound cards provide excellent anti-aliasing protection above the Nyquist frequency (sampling rate/2).
+A) SpectraDAQ-200 provides excellent anti-aliasing protection above the Nyquist frequency (sampling rate/2).

 Q) How accurate are the measurements?

-A) The frequency accuracy depends directly on the accuracy of the sampling clock on the sound card.
+A) The frequency accuracy depends directly on the accuracy of the sampling clock on the A/D board.
 This is typically a fraction of a Hertz.
-The amplitude accuracy of the measurement is limited by the frequency response of the sound card.
-In addition, SpectraPLUS includes the ability to calibrate the amplitude axis of the measurements by equating a known analog reference signal level to the measured digital sample values.
+The amplitude accuracy of the measurement is limited by the frequency response of the device.
+In addition,

 Q) What sort of real-time update rate can I expect to see on my computer?